SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Mariposa is a gateway to the magnificent and world-famous Yosemite National Park.
 It is a major attraction for families, groups, and couples who come here to enjoy the region's many delights.

-For stunning views of a rare phenomenon, visitors to Yosemite National Park should head to Mono Lake.
-First and foremost, one of its spectacular features is being unusual for its alkaline water.
+Why Visit: For stunning views of even more rare phenomena, visitors to Yosemite National Park should head to nearby Mono Lake, famous for its unusual features, like its alkaline water.

-More than that, Mono Lake is famous for the many astonishing "Tufa Towers."
-These massive rock formations emerge from the water and have taken thousands of years to form.
+Highlights: People come here to see the "Tufa Towers," which are massive rock formations that emerge from the water and have taken thousands of years to form.

 The lake is also an important stopping point for millions of migrating birds, making it a prime location for 'twitchers' and wildlife lovers.

-The lake doesn't have an inlet or outlet and is saline, so it does not support native fish species.
-It is famous for the Mono Lake Brine Shrimp, which the visiting birds feed.
+The lake doesn't have an inlet or outlet and is saline (actually 2 to 3 times saltier than the ocean!), so it does not support native fish species.
+It is famous for the Mono Lake Brine Shrimp, on which the visiting birds feed.

 With its unique ecosystem and unusual qualities, Mono Lake is a place to visit for spectacular scenery unlike anywhere else near Yosemite National Park.

-Bass Lake is a popular destination for visitors to or from Yosemite National Park.
-Many choose to stay at The Pines, which is a fantastic resort on the lake.
+Why Visit: Bass Lake is a popular destination for visitors going to or from Yosemite National Park.
+Many choose to stay at The Pines, a fantastic resort on the lake.
 It also offers a wealth of water sports activities for everyone and is a prime family vacation destination.

 Located at the Southern Gateway to the National Park, the lake offers a spectacular backdrop for camping, and there are many excellent spots near the water.
 It has loads of mountain bike trails, hiking routes, and many other activities for kids and adults.